modm-io/modm/tools/build_script_generator/cmake/module.md

 #### make upload-release
 #### make upload-debug

-Writes the executable onto your target via OpenOCD.
+Writes the executable onto your target via AvrDude or OpenOCD.
 This is a convenience wrapper around the programming options and methods defined in the `modm:build` module.
+(\* *only AVR and ARM Cortex-M targets*)

 ```
  $ make upload-release